 [Rua Felicidade, Macau SAR – China.]

 Augusters Lodge used to be the go-to hostel in Macau.
-They have since closed down but they have kept their home page up to recommend staying in Hong Kong.
-New accommodation laws (pushed by the powerful hotel lobby) seems be a reason for the lack of backpacker hostels in Macau.
+They have since closed down, and their website was recommending staying in Hong Kong.
+New accommodation laws (pushed by the powerful hotel lobby) seem be a reason for the lack of backpacker hostels in Macau.

 With no hostels the best alternative is Airbnb.
 There are a few beds available for around $20USD, which are most suitable for budget backpackers.
 If you are new to Airbnb sign up here first to get a free credit.

 At the mid-range level (3-4 star), these are a good option if you prefer not to stay in a casino.

 At this stage Macau doesn’t have mid-range casino options like in Las Vegas, where you can find 3-star hotels for $40 a night.
 The all the casino operators are going for the luxury market, so maybe in a few years once the city has built itself out there will be more mid-range options.

 5 star hotels in Macau

 Most of the luxury hotels in Macau are part of a casino, so if you are here to gamble there is usually a hotel promotion on somewhere that is offering a discount rate.
 It’s worth filtering your search results to 5 stars as there are often deals on that would make this a cheap luxury break.